maltesie/bridge2/README.md

 > bash setup_rhel8

-After this, you can directly run the bridge script and do not need to run the update script.

 #### 1.c macOS

 In order to install the required software for Bridge2 to work, we recommend using the